 Inspect all fasteners and structural frame members for bending and other damage, cracks, or failure.
 Repair or replace any damaged fastener and repair the frame member.
 If you have any questions about the condition or method of repair of fasteners or frame members, get the recommendation of, or have the repair done by your dealer.

-Broken or damaged fasteners can cause injury or damage to trailer and contents.

-Inspect for, and repair all damaged parts at least once a year.
+- Broken or damage fasteners can cause injury or damage to trailer and contents. - Inspect four and repair all damage parts at least once a year.